Build an ERC20 custom paymaster

 ).wait();

-const paymasterBalance = await provider.getBalance(paymasterAddress);
+const paymasterBalance = await ethers.provider.getBalance(paymasterContract.address);

 console.log(`Paymaster ETH balance is now ${paymasterBalance.toString()}`);